mjgood4/firstrespondersites/README.md

 # First Responder Sites

+## Running code from this repository

+**The recommended setup is for MacOS / Linux operating systems **

+1. Setup the conda environment using the conda_env.yml and Python version 3.8.11.
+2. Clone the repository
+3. Download the [SQLite database](https://gtvault-my.sharepoint.com/:u:/g/personal/manderson334_gatech_edu/EUCVCElcpSFLswnJB7sPHowB0fpm7eIoBumUq0avyfNFIw?e=lFwjYc) into the "/data" subdirectory

 ## Repository Overview

+* **data.md** - Descriptions and sources of data used in this project, and the schema for the SQLite file.

 * **data/** - Scripts to load and prepare data the analytics database (SQLite file)
- * Due to its size, much of the data is not version controlled in GitHub, however the analytics database can be downloaded from here (**TODO**)
+ * *query_travel_times.py* fetches travel times (including estimated traffic impacts) between points in San Francisco from the BingMaps API.
+Requires an API key.
+ * *import_data.py* prepares the SQLite database from

+* **notebooks/**
-* **notebooks/** - Modeling work for the Two-Step Floating Catchment, Kernel Density Estimation, and XGBoost Regression models
+ * *2SFCA Response Time Correlations.ipynb* - Modeling work for the kernel density estimates and Two-step floating catchment algorithm (2SFCA)
- * Two

 ## Team Members:
 * Jude Yakamavage